 - Providing adequate lighting throughout the space

-- Removing potentially hazardous objects from pathways within reach
+- Removing potentially hazardous objects from pathways and putting them out of reach

-- Helping create routines for activities such as bathing, dressing, and grooming
+- Routines for activities like bathing, dressing, and grooming

 - Encouraging physical activity that promotes balance, strength, flexibility, and coordination